Nonequilibrium criticality driven by Kardar-Parisi-Zhang fluctuations in the synchronization of oscillator lattices: Synchronization as a growth process for Kuramoto coupling ( )

-A more detailed view on the two-point correlations beyond nearest neighbors [note that the average squared slope $\langle\overline{(\Delta \phi)^2} \rangle = G_\phi(1,t)$] can be obtained by inspection of the full height-difference correlation function $G_\phi(\ell,t)$, shown in the lower panel of Fig.~\ref{figWGdelta0K40}.
+A more detailed view on the two-point correlations beyond nearest neighbors can be obtained by inspection of the full height-difference correlation function $G_\phi(\ell,t)$, shown in the lower panel of Fig.~\ref{figWGdelta0K40}.
 The correlation function behaves as expected from a system displaying super-rough anomalous scaling, see Eq.~(\ref{glt_mod}), with a dependence on distance of the form $\ell^2$ that reveals a local exponent $\alpha_{\text{loc}} = 1$, and a growth in time that proceeds until the width reaches the saturation regime.
-In the inset we show $G_\phi(\ell,t)/t^{2 \alpha/z}$, as a function of a rescaled time variable $u= \ell/t^{1/z}$, which scales as $u^{2 \alpha_\text{loc}}$ for $u\ll 1$ and reaches a constant value for $u\gg 1$, as expected from Eq.\ \eqref{glt_mod}.
-This is all in agreement with the theory of super-rough scaling, which captures both the qualitative features and the precise values of the characteristic exponents of synchronization for Kuramoto coupling, agreeing in turn with those of the Larkin model.
+In the inset we show $G_\phi(\ell,t)/t^{2 \alpha/z}$ as a function of a rescaled time variable $u= \ell/t^{1/z}$, which scales as $u^{2 \alpha_\text{loc}}$ for $u\ll 1$ and reaches a constant value for $u\gg 1$, as expected from Eq.\ \eqref{glt_mod}.